-‘Your Waverley ‘ finally – issued a temporary STOP NOTICE on the works at the Wildwood Golf Club.
-Though the diggers are still digging and the dumpers are still dumping!
+‘Your Waverley’ finally – issued a temporary STOP NOTICE on the works at the Wildwood Golf Club.
+Though the diggers are still digging, and the dumpers are still dumping!

 Despite the TSN being issued by Waverley Enforcement Last Wednesday – the Diggers were still on-site and merrily Dig – dig – digging away yesterday.

 Opposite the former golf course, there are two other sites. – One of which has already received planning consent at the former Wyevale Garden Centre – and another for over 80 homes on land neighbouring the petrol station.
-A full list of the development in Alfold is contained in the link above.
+A complete list of the development in Alfold is contained in the link above.

-All this – and a Garden Village set to build 1,800 (2,300) new homes in Waverley’s Local Plan, at Dunsfold Aerodrome, just a hop, and a skip away!
+All this – and a Garden Village set to build 1,800 (2,300) new homes in Waverley’s Local Plan at Dunsfold Aerodrome, just a hop and a skip away!

 So there we have it, folks.
 This is all about a NEW SELF-SUSTAINING NEW SETTLEMENT AT THE WILDWOOD GOLF CLUB.
 You can learn more about how the owners see the future from the link below:

-A spokesman for Mrs Peker said: “She wants to give back some of the lands for a school, community centre, playground or something that the residents here currently need.
+A spokesman for Mrs Peker said: “She wants to give back some of the lands for a school, community centre, playground or something that the residents here need.

 Now!
 Where have the locals in Alfold heard that one before?